-In my CIO Matters column last week I wrote about how the social networking revolution will go only as far as the people who want to participate in it and advance it in a
+In my CIO Matters column last week I wrote about how the social networking revolution will go only as far as the people who want to participate in it and advance it in a positive and productive direction.
+This week I want to address part two -- how management can help in that cause.

 Recently, a former CIO was recounting to me the story of the power of social networks.
 The story was about a young woman shopping for a wedding dress (it could have been a prom dress; I don't recall, but the point is the same), and while trying on dresses she was texting and tweeting pictures to her friends, who formed a virtual panel of judges for the best one.